 My high school teacher recommended me to become a counselor or somehow work in the field and it never appealed to me.
 I also don’t agree with mainstream psychology.
-I think mainstream psychology, for many reasons, keeps people stuck in victimhood and/or re-traumatizes.
+I think mainstream psychology, for many reasons, keeps people stuck in victimhood and disempowerment.
 Also we live in a lawsuit culture and due to the incessant fear of being sued, therapists cannot practice with integrity.
-Fear overrides them actually being able to help their clients.
-Surely enough, some lawsuits are just but I do think most are frivolous.
+Fear overrides them actually being able to help their clients even though some lawsuits are warranted.
 And this makes therapists live in fear of getting sued or punished.

 “But we need to tell people to get over it so they don’t get stuck in victimhood”

-Why does our culture say get over it?
+Why does our culture say stuff like “let it go”?

 How we respond to other’s in pain is how we respond to ourselves in pain and how our pain was greeted when we were children.
 And when we don’t give others the outlet they need to feel safe enough to release, people remain stuck.
 As a result of holding on to pain instead of using the body and emotions to let go of it, people wind up alcoholics, addicted to food, addicted to being busy all the time, addicted to shopping, addicted to work, addicted to drugs, and become susceptible to physical and mental illness, suicide ideation, numbness, denial. panic attacks, harming others, lack of empathy, disconnected, dissociated, and often creating more victims.